pyvec/naucse.python.cz/lessons/beginners-en/circular-imports/index.md

 ```
 We can look at it from the point of view of Python,
 which is executing the commands.
-When it has to import `ticktackto.py`, it process the file line by line.
+When it has to import `tictactoe.py`, it process the file line by line.
 And it almost at the begging see command `import ai`.
 So it opens file `ai.py` and it start to process it line by line.
-And of course it will soon get to `import ticktacktoe`.
+And of course it will soon get to `import tictactoe`.
 What next?

 To avoid an infinite loop - one file would import another one and this one would import
 the first one over and over again -
-Python will make some workaround when we run `ticktacktoe`:
+Python will make some workaround when we run `tictactoe`:
-when it notices that `ticktacktoe` is already being imported in `ai.py`,
+when it notices that `tictactoe` is already being imported in `ai.py`,
-it will import the part of `ticktacktoe` that it's just before `import ai` into `ai` module
+it will import the part of `tictactoe` that it's just before `import ai` into `ai` module
-and this will replace line `import ticktacktoe` so it's no longer there.
+and this will replace line `import tictactoe` so it's no longer there.
 And then it can continue the
-import of `ai` in `ticktacktoe.py`.
+import of `ai` in `tictactoe.py`.
-When it finishes this import it will continue in `ticktacktoe` and all its functions and commands.
+When it finishes this import it will continue in `tictactoe` and all its functions and commands.

-This could be usefull but in most of the times it behaves very unpredictable therefore it's dangerous.
+This could be useful but in most of the times it behaves very unpredictable therefore it's dangerous.

 In other words: when two modules are trying to import the other one
 the program doesn't have to work as expected.